DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EGTR-2] eth_getTransactionReceipt **MUST** return null when the given `transaction hash` is unavailable or does not correspond to a transaction.
 * [EGTR-3] eth_getTransactionReceipt **MUST** return null when the transaction has not been included in a block.
 ## eth_newFilter
-* [ENF-1] eth_newFilter **MUST** return the filter id of the filter created on the node with the given parameters.
+* [ENF-1] eth_newFilter **MUST** return the filter id of the filter created on the client with the given parameters.
 Explain more indeph.
 Filter goes through logs of blocks and returns ec.. detail what it the filter does and how it behaves for user.
 * [ENF-2] eth_newFilter **MUST** allow `fromBlock` and `toBlock` to use both block numbers and block tags.
 * [ENF-3] eth_newFilter **MUST** allow `from` and `to` to be used instead of `fromBlock` and `toBlock`.
 * [ENF-4] eth_newFilter **MUST** give precedence to `toBlock` and `fromBlock` when used with `to` and `from`.